google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/make-intra-site-urls-relative.markdown

   - "Make sure intra-site URLs and external URLs are agnostic to protocol, i.e. make sure you use relative paths or leave out the protocol like //example.com/something.js"
 notes:
   ok: "It is perfectly OK to include HTTPS resources in an HTTP page."
+  script: "Do this with a script, not by hand.
+If your site’s content is in a database, you’ll want to test your script on a development copy of your database.
+If your site’s content is simple files, test your script on a development copy of the files.
+Only push the changes to production after the changes pass QA, as normal.
+You can use <a href="https://github.com/bramus/mixed-content-scan">Bram van Damme’s script</a> or something like it to detect mixed content in your site."
+  linking: "When linking to other sites (as opposed to including resources from them), don’t change the protocol since you don’t have control over how those sites operate."
+  recommend: "I recommend protocol-relative URLs to make migration smoother for large sites.
+If you are not sure you can fully deploy HTTPS yet, forcing your site to use HTTPS for all sub-resources may backfire.
+There is likely to be a period of time in which HTTPS is new and weird for you, and the HTTP site must still work as well as ever.
+Over time, you’ll complete the migration and can lock in HTTPS (see the next two sections)."
 ---

 <p class="intro">